Community Development Block Grant Program

 Read about Fair Housing in the City of San Diego: Fall 2019 edition of the Practice Fair Housing newsletter (right).

 U.S. Department of Housing and Urban Development | Fair Housing and Equal Opportunity

 600 Harrison St., Third floor

 San Francisco, CA 94107-1300

-California State Department of Fair Employment & Housing
+California State Department of Fair Employment and Housing

 Los Angeles, CA 90017-3101

-To get in touch with the City directly about fair housing matters, you may contact:
+To get in touch with the City directly about Fair Housing matters, please contact: